-Vaccines are a critical part of slowing, and eventually stopping, the spread of COVID-19.
-With news about the vaccines changing rapidly, Kaiser Permanente is committed to providing you with information as it’s available.
+Vaccines are a critical part of slowing, and eventually stopping, the spread of COVID-19, and Kaiser Permanente is committed to providing you with vaccine information as it’s available.

 Here is an update on 5 things we know about the COVID-19 vaccines:

-- Everyone 12 and older is now eligible for vaccination.
-While there are 3 authorized vaccines in the United States (the Pfizer, Moderna, and Johnson & Johnson vaccines), the Pfizer vaccine is currently the only one authorized for people age 12 and older.
+- Everyone 12 and older is eligible for vaccination.
+While there are 3 authorized vaccines in the United States (the Pfizer, Moderna, and Johnson & Johnson vaccines), the Pfizer vaccine is currently the only one authorized for people age 12 to 17.
 The Moderna and J&J vaccines are authorized for people age 18 and older.
 Pfizer has the Food and Drug Administration’s full approval in individuals 16 and older.
 The Moderna and J&J vaccines have received emergency use authorization from the FDA.

 Visit kp.org/covidvaccine for the latest information and to schedule a vaccination appointment.
 Kaiser Permanente members can also download the kp.org app for convenient access to information.